 The main reason is that it is better to distribute your budget for user testing across many small tests instead of blowing everything on a single, elaborate study.
 Let us say that you do have the funding to recruit 15 representative customers and have them test your design.
 Great.
 Spend this budget on 3 studies with 5 users each!

 You want to run multiple tests because the real goal of usability engineering is to improve the design and not just to document its weaknesses.
-After the first study with 5 users has found 85% of the usability problems, you will want to fix these problems in a redesign.
+After the first study with five participants has found 85% of the usability problems, you will want to fix these problems in a redesign.

 After creating the new design, you need to test again.
 Even though I said that the redesign should "fix" the problems found in the first study, the truth is that you think that the new design overcomes the problems.
 But since nobody can design the perfect user interface, there is no guarantee that the new design does in fact fix the problems.
 A second test will discover whether the fixes worked or whether they didn't.
 Also, in introducing a new design, there is always the risk of introducing a new usability problem, even if the old one did get fixed.